SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Description

 Static maximum overscan factor on lens undistortion.
-This is alternative to providing dynamic overscan values each frame.
+This is an alternative to providing dynamic overscan values each frame.
 Note it should be the maximum of both projection-matrix-based and field-of-view-based rendering as per the OpenLensIO documentation.

 #### Units